vandavilli/My-AIML-Portfolio/README.md

 - Based on the demographic analysis, single male (30.9%) & a married female (30.1) driver seem to have a higher probablity of accepting a carryout coupon.

 # Recommendations and Next Steps
+### Which drivers should be targeted for coffee house coupons based on attributes associated with higher acceptance rates?